imocta/Azure-Certification-Journey/AZ-900/[ICS Exam Cram] - Azure Fundamentals Exam Cram Full Course/Domain 1.3 - Describe Cloud Service Types.md

   - Allows application development using built-in software components
   - Reduce the amount of coding on developers side by including cloud features, such as scalability, high-availability and multi-tenant.

-  *Reduces developer effor and increases solution quality*
+  *Reduces developer effort and increases solution quality*

-  [Stoped at this timeframe: https://youtu.be/8n-kWJetQRk?t=2359]